-Polk County has an extensive Lead-Based paint program and the City will make appropriate referrals to them.
+Polk County has an extensive Lead-Based paint program, and the City will make appropriate referrals to them.

-Actions planned to reduce the number of poverty-level families
+Actions planned to reduce the number of poverty-level families avoid homelessness.

-The City will continue to provide the Homeless Prevention Program to assist individuals and families to avoid homelessness.
 In addition, their other support services such as the food pantry, clothing closet and medical clinic assist those households.